Hash#compare_by_identity

 Object registries.
 When tracking a collection of objects where identity matters—such as tracking live instances in a game engine, memoization caches keyed by object instance, or maintaining a set of objects that have been processed—identity-mode hashes avoid accidentally conflating distinct objects.

 Avoiding key collisions with mutable objects.
-If a key object is mutable and its hash or eql? method depends on internal state, identity comparison eliminates the risk that modifying the object corrupts the Hash’s internal structure.
+If a key object is mutable and its hash or eql? method depends on internal state, identity comparison eliminates the risk that modifying the object corrupts the internal bucket structure.

 Working with symbols from different sources.
 Symbols created via to_sym or intern are interned in Ruby.
 In most contexts, the same sequence of characters produces the same symbol object.
 Identity mode is useful in edge cases where symbol objects might differ, such as across certain FFI boundaries or with symbol-keyed data structures from external sources.